 \subsection{Lorenz-96 dynamical system}

-In our final example, we apply \textsc{sing} to a physics-based dataset generated by a chaotic dynamical system.
-In particular, we consider the Lorenz-96 model that is commonly used to represent features of the atmosphere (e.g., temperature, vorticity) on a mid-latitude circle of the Earth~\citep{lorenz1996predictability}.
-The state at $d$ discrete locations thus represents the discretization of a spatially \emph{periodic} domain, described by the state vector $\bm{Z}(t) = (Z_1(t),\dots,Z_d(t)) \in \mathbb{R}^{d}$ at time $t$.
+We now apply \textsc{sing} to a physics-based dataset generated by a chaotic dynamical system.
+In particular, we consider the Lorenz-96 model, which is commonly used to represent features of the atmosphere (e.g., temperature or vorticity) on a mid-latitude circle of the Earth~\citep{lorenz1996predictability}.
+The state at $d$ discrete locations represents the discretization of a spatially \emph{periodic} domain, described by the state vector $\bm{Z}(t) = (Z_1(t),\dots,Z_d(t)) \in \mathbb{R}^{d}$ at time $t$.
 The evolution of this state in time is defined by the set of coupled nonlinear ODEs

 where $Z_{-1} \equiv Z_{d-1}$, $Z_{0} \equiv Z_{d}$, $Z_{1} \equiv Z_{d+1}$.
 In our experiments we use $d=15$ and $F=8$, which leads to chaotic dynamics~\citep{reich2015probabilistic}.